fedosejev/react.tips/data/react-interview-questions/content.md

 2. A coding test
 3. A face-to-face conversation about my solution for the coding test

-## Step 1: Let's talk about your experience
+## Stage 1: Let's talk about your experience

 First, I want to learn about your previous experience of solving problems as a front-end developer.
 I am interested in hearing what problems have you solved and how you solved them.